sensible-hq/sensible-docs/readme-sync/v0/best-practices/4000 - validate-extractions.md

 - pass a document extraction automatically through your pipeline if there are no errors and 10% of warning validations fail
 - flag a document extraction for human review if 5% of error validations fail

-Sensible uses validation errors to calculate a [quality score](doc:accuracy-measures) for an extraction.
+Sensible uses validation errors to calculate [coverage](doc:metrics) for an extraction.

 Create validations
 ----